 With it’s focus on incremental delivery and improvement, a reactive approach is not an obvious bedfellow for your major IT transformation.
 It’s modus operandi is to focus on shot term demands, understand what the business needs next, build that, and then iterate.
 The IT estate evolves (somewhat) organically as we add things here, patch things there, and generally muddle our way through.
 Yes, we are reacting to short term business needs, but at what cost?
 Its a bit like taking our hands off the tiller to leave ourselves to the mercy of the wind; our boat will probably stay afloat, as long as the weather isn’t too bad, but we have little control over where we end up.
 Without the ability to drive toward a clear, long term goal, we soon find that all the well meaning tactical decisions we’ve made have resulted in a giant fur ball, just like those occasions where we tried to drive the project forward with a giant Gantt chart.

-Neither of these two approaches to planning are necessarily wrong; they’re just not suited to solve the sort of problems we’re dealing with in the new normal.
+Neither of these two approaches to planning are necessarily wrong; they’re just not suited to solve the sort of problems we’re dealing with in the new normal4)The new normal @ McKinsey Quarterly.
 They represent two extremes — proactive and reactive planning — but we need to balance proactive and reactive, and find a middle path.

 People — that’s you and I — take a more pragmatic approach to planning.
 If we didn’t, then I couldn’t imagine that we would manage to make it through the day with everything we need to get done and the disruptions that we all deal with.
 Think about how you went to work this morning.
 (Or how you went to the local café for a coffee, if it’s the weekend.)
 You weren’t purely reactive.
 If you were then I expect you would still be lying in bed trying to sort out you manifesto and playbook, hoping for something to happen which will prod you in the right direction.
 Nor do you take an exclusively top-down, deliberative approach, popping open the laptop on your knee whilst in bed and firing up your favourite planning tool.
 You’d probably still be stuck in bed, working at the never-ending ending task of plotting exceptions and eventualities.
 (What should I do if the case of divine intervention?).